HyperActivated2046/CTF-Writeups-2024/Stalk the Date/README.md

-# FSIIEC-CTF 2024
+# STALK THE DATE

 ## Introduction

-Stalk The Date was a 24-hour OSINT-based challenge with a difficulty rated as hard and a total of 300 points.
+Stalk The Date was a 24-hour OSINT-based challenge with a difficulty rated as hard and a total of 500 points.
 The task was to gather personal information about a target using open-source techniques.

 The task was to: